Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 7. Eight Men Out (1988)

-Try to imagine a moment in a world where baseball players were not paid millions and millions of dollars.
+Imagine a moment in a world where baseball players were not paid millions and millions of dollars.

 Back in 1919, members of the Chicago White Sox struggled to pay off their debts like the rest of us, so they decided to throw in the World Series to win the gambling winners.

-Unlike many sports films, Eight Men Out is not a glorious story of victory or redemption; it is a sad story of desperate men who are forced to live with the shame of their actions for the rest of their lives.
+Unlike many sports films, Eight Men Out is not a glorious story of victory or redemption; it is a sad story of desperate men forced to live with the shame of their actions for the rest of their lives.

 8. A-League of Their Own (1992)